 You can select the colour of tint you require and and the depth of tint from our Virtual Dispenser, for example, grey 15% absorption is a very light tint, 25% light/medium, 50% medium, 75% medium to dark, and 85% dark sunglasses.

 If you select a polarised lens, these are set at 85% absorption, and are unchangeable.

 We stock plastic lenses only, as they are lighter and more durable, to find out more click here.

 Unfortunately, we do not currently accept NHS vouchers through our website at this time but we do accept Accor Eyecare Vouchers.
 However, if you visit our store in Westgate on Sea, Kent, UK, we're happy to accept NHS vouchers.

 Yes, we only sell 100% authentic designer brands supplied directly from the manufacturer.
-In many cases, the designers manufacturer will include the official case for the product, however, some designers do not supply cases but we substitute this with one of our own branded cases to ensure your new glasses are protected during delivery.
+In many cases, the designers manufacturer will include the official case for the product, however, some designers do not supply cases.
+In which case we will substitute this with one of our own branded cases to ensure your new glasses are protected during delivery.
 Please note that some designer brands may choose to offer a microfibre bag in place of a hard/soft case with the branded cases available separately (this is usually the case for brands such as Oakley).